CesiumGS/3d-tiles/README.md

 The `refine` property is a string that is either `"REPLACE"` for replacement refinement or `"ADD"` for additive refinement.
 It is required for the root tile of a tileset; it is optional for all other tiles.
 When `refine` is omitted, it is inherited from the parent tile.

 The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.url` is a string that points to the tile's contents with an absolute or relative url.
-In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).
+In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#how-do-i-request-the-tiles-for-level-n).

 The url can be another tileset JSON to create a tileset of tilesets.
 See [External tilesets](#external-tilesets).

 A file extension is not required for `content.url`.
 A content's [tile format](#tile-formats) can be identified by the `magic` field in its header, or otherwise as an external tileset if the content is JSON.

 `content.boundingVolume` defines an optional bounding volume similar to the top-level `boundingVolume` property.
-But unlike the top-level `boundingVolume` property, `content.boundingVolume` is a tightly fit bounding volume enclosing just the tile's contents.
-This is used for replacement refinement; `boundingVolume` provides spatial coherence and `content.boundingVolume` enables tight view frustum culling.
+But unlike the top-level `boundingVolume` property, `content.boundingVolume` is a tightly fit bounding volume enclosing just the tile's contents.  `boundingVolume` provides spatial coherence and `content.boundingVolume` enables tight view frustum culling.
 The screenshot below shows the bounding volumes for the root tile for [Canary Wharf](http://cesiumjs.org/CanaryWharf/).  `boundingVolume`, shown in red, encloses the entire area of the tileset; `content.boundingVolume` shown in blue, encloses just the four features (models) in the root tile.

 ![](figures/contentsBox.png)